v0.1.0-alpha

 Specification

-The APEX Protocol defines how AI agents communicate with financial brokers via MCP (Model Context Protocol).
+The APEX Protocol defines how AI agents communicate with financial brokers, exchanges, dealers, and other execution venues via MCP (Model Context Protocol).
 The spec is organized into a mandatory core and modular asset-class profiles.

 Layer 1 — Required